 The levers are often used at or around the options generation stage of the category management process.
 However, regular use through the process often creates an environment in which the necessary research and background is developed before reaching the options generation stage, which can make that activity far more valuable.
 It can be frustrating to reach that step and discover a host of interesting sounding opportunities but not have sufficient information to be able to include them in the overall strategy.
 This either slows down the strategy development phase or means that opportunities are missed in the overall strategy.

-To be able to use value levers effectively requires a good degree of familiarity with the content of the levers.
+Effective use of value levers requires a good degree of familiarity with the content of the levers.
 This allows a category manager to plan for their inclusion all through the project and for managers to ask penetrating questions within the governance and overview approach.
 Although many of the value levers at a detail level are self-explanatory, there are enough that require a moment of thought to make sure the application of them is both appropriate and thorough.